ZakariaBensaid/MultiHawkes/README.md

     pip install -r requirements.txt
     ```

-4. Build the project using CMake:
+4. You can either use the pre-built project by deleting "build" in .gitignore or build the project using CMake:
     ```sh
     mkdir build
     cd build
     cmake ..
-    make
+    cmake --build .
    ```

 5. Import the C++ class in Python: